Ma Shouyu: Career

-In August, 1927, Wu Guanying, Li Henian and some other members established the CPC Tai'an County Committee under the CPC Shandong Province Committee.
+In August, 1927, Wu Guanying, Li Henian and some other members established the CCP Tai'an County Committee under the CCP Shandong Province Committee.
 Ma served as the secretary.
 In 1929, he was arrested by Kuomintang and sentenced for 6 months in prison.
-After his release, he went to Shanghai, and the CPC Central Committee assigned him to Northeast China to preside over the work of the CPC Manchurian Provincial Committee.
+After his release, he went to Shanghai, and the CCP Central Committee assigned him to Northeast China to preside over the work of the CCP Manchurian Provincial Committee.
 As soon as he arrived there, he rebuilt the Fushun underground party organization together with Yang Jingyu.
 It went through several disruptions.
 On August 30, 1929, both were arrested by Kenpeitai due to Fan Qing's report.
 In 1931, Ma was released.
-He exited the Communist Party.
+He exited the CCP.
 The next year, he went to study in Japan and took part in the Chinese Youth Party.
 After returning to China, he served as a lecturer at Peking Northeastern University.
 When the Second Sino-Japanese War occurred in 1937, Ma served under Cheng Qian.
-During the Anti-Rightist Campaign of the CPC in 1957, he was considered to be a rightist.
+During the Anti-Rightist Campaign of the CCP in 1957, he was considered to be a rightist.